 - Pain or tenderness when eating or drinking something hot or cold

 - Bad breath of either occasional or persistent nature

-- Spots of either black, brown or grey color on your teeth
+- Spots of either black, brown or grey colour on your teeth

 Treatments for tooth decay

 The treatment for tooth decay often varies from person to person, depending mainly on the scale and complexity of damage.

 The dentist will start a treatment based on how advanced the decay has reached.
 In general, the treatment may involve –

 When the decay is in the early stage

 In such cases, the dentist may apply a fluoride gel, varnish or paste to the area.
 The purpose is to let fluoride strengthen the enamel to save the teeth.